This single stat will make you never ask for ice water ever again.

 If you want to be healthy, here’s a rather obvious tip: watch healthy, active people closely.
 And, after asking them a few “dumb” questions, imitate them.

-This glass of ice water will kill you.
+This glass of ice water will yuck you.

 “Water without ice, please.”